rbino/ems-qart/README.md

 - Read and write SRAM

 ## Linux installation
-If you're on Debian stretch or Ubuntu 16.04, go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the .deb package
+If you're on Debian (Jessie or later) or Ubuntu (15.10 or later), go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the .deb package

 Install it with
 ```